Understand better justice

 The PULS is a Victoria-wide survey to understand how people see, understand and engage with the law.

-Exploring the opportunities and challenges that come from tailoring services to meet legal need from across the Victorian justice and legal assistance sector.
+Exploring targeted and effective people-centred services that are meeting legal needs across the Victorian justice and legal assistance sector.

 Research publications